 - 1. Parking facilities shall contain not less than the minimum number of spaces as set forth below for each use, exclusive of driveways and ramps necessary for access. - 2.
-For uses not listed below, the minimum number of parking spaces required shall be as determined by the Commission based on one or more of the following: - a. parking requirements within these Regulations for similar uses based on the nature, intensity and/or mix of the proposed uses, including projected attendance, and the number of employees, visitors and/or customers. - b. standards available from recognized authorities or - c. a parking analysis based on the parking utilization of similar facilities elsewhere. - 3.
+For uses not listed below, the minimum number of parking spaces required shall, as part of Site Plan or Special Permit application, be determined by the Commission based on: - a. standards available from recognized authorities (such as the Institute of Transportation Engineers), or - b. a parking analysis based on the parking utilization of similar facilities elsewhere, or - parking requirements within these Regulations for similar uses based on the nature, intensity and/or mix of the uses proposed by the applicant and the number of employees, customers, and other visitors (including projected attendance) anticipated to be on the property at peak time(s). - 3.
 During the Site Plan or Special Permit review process, the Commission shall have the right to require additional spaces be installed if it determines that the number of spaces required by this Section will not be adequate based on the characteristics of the proposed use.